patschi/akvatar/docs/flask-session-key.md

 # Flask Session Key

 The `app.secret_key` setting is used by Flask to cryptographically sign session cookies.
-If this key is predictable, too short, or shared between environments, an attacker can forge session cookies and impersonate any user -- including administrators.
+If this key is predictable, too short, or shared between environments, an attacker can forge session cookies and impersonate any user, including administrators.

 ## Generating a key